globus-labs/mof-generation-at-scale/README.md

 conda config --set solver libmamba conda env create --file envs/environment-cpu.yml
 ```
 ## Running MOFA

 The `run_parallel_workflow.py` script defines an HPC workflow using MOFA.

-First, Set up the required input files by running `0_assemble-inputs.ipynb` in `input_files/zn-paddle-pillar`.
+First set up the required input files by running `assemble-inputs.ipynb` in `input_files/zn-paddle-pillar`.
+and `get-macemp-0a.sh` in `inputs-files/mace`.

 The run scripts available in the root directory include input argument configurations appropriate for different systems
 at different scales.